NFL ODDS Hub

 Teasers are also similar to parlays because you must have multiple bets on the same ticket.
 The minimum amount of games for a teaser ticket is two.

-Just like parlays, the more teaser games you add to your ticket, the bigger the payout.
+Like parlays, the more teaser games you add to your ticket, the bigger the payout.

 NFL Futures